Funding and investments through the EIC Fund for individual start-ups and small companies to develop and scale up game changing innovations

 About

-The EIC Accelerator supports individual Small and Medium Enterprises (SMEs), in particular Startups and spinout companies to develop and scaleup game-changing innovations.
+The EIC Accelerator supports individual small and medium enterprises (SMEs), in particular startups and spinout companies to develop and scaleup game-changing innovations.
 In some cases small mid-caps (up to 500 employees) are supported.

 The EIC Accelerator provides substantial financial support with: